istio/istio.io/content/en/blog/2019/dns-cert/index.md

 signing key, and also acts as a CA.

-In Istio 1.4, we introduce a new feature to securely provision and manage DNS certificates for Istio control plane components.
-This feature is implemented through a component called Chiron, which is linked with Pilot.
+In Istio 1.4, we introduce a new feature to securely provision and manage DNS certificates signed by Kubernetes CA in Istio, which has the following advantages.

-* Compared with Citadel, Chiron is lightweight and removes the dependency on Citadel for control plane DNS certificates.
+* This feature removes the dependency on Citadel for DNS certificates and is more lightweight than Citadel.

-* Unlike Citadel, Chiron does not need to maintain a private signing key and signs certificates at Kubernetes CA, which enhances security.
+* Unlike Citadel, this feature doesn't require maintaining a private signing key, which enhances security.

-* With Chiron, it is much easier to distribute certificate trust anchor to pods for TLS connections as there is no waiting for Citadel to generate and distribute its CA cert.
+* This feature simplifies root certificate distribution to TLS clients as there is no waiting for Citadel to generate and distribute its CA cert.

 The following diagram shows the architecture of provisioning and managing DNS certificates in Istio.